 The most important part of a tyre is arguably the rubber compound within the tread.
 By changing the amounts of various components of the rubber formula, engineers can make two identical loooking tyres perform completely differently.
 A list of Maxxis compounds and their distinct characteristics is below.

-Maxxis 3C Triple Compound mountain technology uses a harder, longer lasting base layer and two progressively softer top layers in order to optimize traction and stability.
+Maxxis 3C Triple Compound mountain technology uses a harder, longer lasting base layer and two progressively softer top layers in order to optimise traction and stability.
 Maxxis offers three different configurations of our 3C Triple Compound mountain technology: MaxxSpeed, MaxxTerra and MaxxGrip.

-HYPR is a full silica compound and our best performing compound to date.
+Maxxis HYPR is a full silica compound and our best performing compound to date.
 Compared to our previous road racing compound, HYPR has 16% less rolling resistance with 23% better grip in wet conditions.
 Impressively, HYPR decreases rolling resistance and increases traction, all while keeping durability equal to our previous rubber compounds.